NewStrangeWorlds/FastChem/_sources/sections/pyfastchem.rst.txt

                        additional_columns_desc=None)

 All arguments are identical to those of the previous ASCII output function.
-The saved panda DataFrame contains the same columns and headers as the simple text output.
+The saved pandas DataFrame contains the same columns and headers as the simple text output.

 Monitor output scripts
 ^^^^^^^^^^^^^^^^^^^^^^

 ``save_output.py`` also contains two functions for the ``FastChem`` monitor output.
-The first, ``savMonitorOutput``, saves the debug output in a text file that is identical to the one of the ``C++`` version.
+The first, ``saveMonitorOutput``, saves the debug output in a text file that is identical to the one of the ``C++`` version.
 Just like for the chemistry output, saving the results for a large number of calculations can be quite slow.
 Therefore, we also provide an